 Shoes capture a sense of movement and weightlessness in the pop-up showroom for the Nike Women’s Collection exhibited in Beijing and designed by Maggie Peng and Albert Tien.
 Displayed on transparent pedestals between two plinths, the shoes seem to float on top of an invisible wave.
 The powerful effect created with minimal resources is impressive.

 Finally, seasonal displays can turn shoes or items associated with them into stunning works of art.
-Designed by StudioXAG, Christian Louboutin’s winter windows flaunt spectacular rotating Christmas trees made of Pigalle shoe cast lasts and surrounded by mirrors.
+Designed by StudioXAG, Christian Louboutin’s creative store windows for winter flaunt spectacular rotating Christmas trees made of Pigalle shoe cast lasts and surrounded by mirrors.
 On top of each Christmas tree, a Louboutin shoe sits as the crowning glory of the construction.

 Please take a look at our Before and After images of selected projects from 2016 HERE.